influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/rebalance.md

 ## Rebalance Procedure 1: Rebalance a cluster to create space

-For demonstration purposes, the next steps assume that you added a third data node to a previously two-data-node cluster that has a [replication factor](/influxdb/v1.7/concepts/glossary/#replication-factor) of two.
+For demonstration purposes, this procedures shows how to add a third data node to a previously two-data-node cluster that has a [replication factor](/influxdb/v1.7/concepts/glossary/#replication-factor) of two; alter the replication factor and data nodes as needed for your for your cluster.

-This rebalance procedure is applicable for different cluster sizes and replication factors, but some of the specific, user-provided values will depend on that cluster size.
+> **Important:** The number of data nodes in a cluster **must be** evenly divisible by the replication factor.
+For example, a replication factor of 2 works with 2, 4, 6, or 8 data nodes.
+A replication factor of 3 works with 3, 6, or 9 data nodes.

-Rebalance Procedure 1 focuses on how to rebalance a cluster after adding a data node to expand the total disk capacity of the cluster.
+After adding a data node, rebalance a cluster to expand the total disk capacity of the cluster.
-In the next steps, you will safely move shards from one of the two original data nodes to the new data node.
+Safely move shards from one of the two original data nodes to the new data node.

 ### Step 1: Truncate Hot Shards

-Hot shards are shards that are currently receiving writes.
+Hot shards actively receive writes.
-Performing any action on a hot shard can lead to data inconsistency within the cluster which requires manual intervention from the user.
+Performing any action on a hot shard can lead to data inconsistency within the cluster and require manual intervention.

 To prevent data inconsistency, truncate hot shards before moving any shards across data nodes.
-The command below creates a new hot shard which is automatically distributed across all data nodes in the cluster, and the system writes all new points to that shard.
+Use the command below to create a new hot shard distributed across all data nodes in the cluster that the system writes new points to.
-All previous writes are now stored in cold shards.
+Previous writes are stored in cold shards.

 ```
 influxd-ctl truncate-shards